top of page

 REYN YOSHIOKA

-I'm a budding marine ecologist interested in invertebrate biodiversity, parasitism, and trophic ecology.
-My research will focus on the role parasites and disease play in modifying the trophic ecology of their hosts.
-This stems from my initial training in a disease ecology lab and my current position in a trophic ecology lab.
+I'm a marine (disease) ecologist with broad interests in invertebrate biodiversity, parasitism, and trophic ecology.
+My research includes topics such as environment-disease interactions, the roles pathogens and parasites play in ecosystems, and marine trophic ecology.
+This stems from training in disease ecology and trophic ecology labs.

-I am a PhD student in the Coastal Trophic Ecology Lab of Aaron Galloway, PhD at the Oregon Institute of Marine Biology (OIMB), University of Oregon.
-Our lab uses fatty acids as biomarkers in trophic ecology studies; however, our personal spins on this field range from traditional trophic ecology to invasion ecology to parasite biology.
+I was most recently a pro tem instructor in the Clark Honors College of the University of Oregon, and just prior to that a PhD candidate in the Coastal Trophic Ecology Lab of Aaron Galloway, PhD at the Oregon Institute of Marine Biology (OIMB), University of Oregon.
+The CTELab uses fatty acids as biomarkers in trophic ecology studies; however, my personal spin on this field focused on using the tool to understand host-parasite relationships.

 My website is named for my inspiration into marine ecology: the Hawaiian anchialine pool shrimp, Halocaridina rubra, or ʻŌpaeÊ»ula.
 When I was growing up, these tiny shrimp in "self-contained" bottle ecosystems were popular pets.
 Although I'm not a huge fan of the jars now, they were my first foray into ecology.
 Because of this, H. rubra will always have a soft spot in my heart.
 The shrimp on the footer is H. rubra (my home page has a different anchialine pool shrimp, Metabetaeus lohena).